Concept: Charlson Comorbidity Index

 For a list of the 17 categories in the Charlson Comorbidity Index used in this MCHP research, along with the ICD-9-CM and ICD-10-CA diagnosis codes from both Hospital Abstracts (hosp) and Medical Services (med) data, and the associated weights for each category, please see the relevant table in this research deliverable.

-For more information on using 3-digit codes from the Medical Services data, see the section titled MCHP Charlson Comorbidity Index SAS Code for 3-Digit Codes in the Medical Services (Physician) Data in this concept.
+For more information on using 3-digit codes from the Medical Services data, see the section titled MCHP Charlson Comorbidity Index SAS Code for 3- and 5-Digit Codes in the Medical Services / Physician Claims Data in this concept.

 In the original publication "A new method of classifying prognostic comorbidity in longitudinal studies: development and validation" by Charlson et al. (1987), they identified 19 categories of comorbidity and weights were developed for each category based on the adjusted relative risk of one-year mortality.
 All of the individual weights are summed to produce a single comorbidity score for each patient.